"The Trouble with Magical Beings" (A Fantasy) Chapter 8

 Naia sighed, “Yes, he knows sir, because he’s the one who changed me.”

-Poseidon laughed loudly at her predicament and the sea bed rumbled with his mirth.
+Poseidon laughed loudly at her answer and the sea bed rumbled with his mirth.

-“Is this a lesson he is teaching you then?”
+“Is this a lesson he is teaching you?”

 Naia shrugged but it was Daniel who came to her defense.

-“It’s my fault your majesty, Naia is only in my adventure because I caught her in my kite’s tail and asked her for a wish…and her father doesn’t like humans.”
+“It’s my fault your majesty, Naia’s only in my adventure because I caught her in my kite’s tail and asked her for a wish…and her father doesn’t like humans.”

 “I don’t much care for them either,” Poseidon said with laser focus on the boy.